rse-ops/landscape/_includes/paper/standards.md

 represented in the community, and an equivalent step would be to better collaborate on software projects, training, and best practices.
-While collaboration does not always lead to the best outcome [@Wikipedia_contributors2021-wi], arguably it is inherit in software development [@Whitehead2010-zg] and we have a lot to gain to work harder at doing it well.
+While collaboration does not always lead to the best outcome
+{% cite Wikipedia_contributors2021-wi %}, arguably it is inherit in software development {% cite Whitehead2010-zg %} and we have a lot to gain to work harder at doing it well.

 This might be more challenging than it seems at face value, because not every organization has spare developers or staff to devote to this responsibility.
 Discussing and maintaining standards can also be tireless, hard work.
+<br><br>
+{% bibliography --cited %}